Knowledge Base

 Additional attributes

 Some user attributes cannot be found under Manage contact information.
 To modify these attributes, navigate to the Mail tab and select Edit Exchange properties, as displayed in Fig. 2.
-This will open the user mailbox properties in a new browser tab.
+This will open the user's mailbox properties in the Exchange admin center on a new browser tab (Fig. 3.).

 Accessing the user's mailbox properties